 Australia’s Teddy bear bee (Amegilla bombiformis – or as our Rangers know him: BOMBi) is one of the many Australian pollinators suffering from habitat destruction and industrial agriculture.

 In ANiMOZ, BOMBi is a Base species who can be found in the Coast BiOME and helps rangers overcome Floods, Droughts and Persecution.
-Its powers are Tube attack and Gardener but its weakness, as with so many of our pollinators, is poison.
+His powers are Tube attack and Gardener but his weakness, as with so many of our Pollinators, is poison.

 The Australian Native Bee Research Centre (ANBRC), hosting the Aussie Bee website, is based in the lower Blue Mountains, New South Wales.
 Co-founders Les Dollin (a skilled bushman) and Dr Anne Dollin (an entomologist) have explored the most remote areas of Australia, locating rare species of native stingless bees and studying their behaviour and nests.

 On their website, they write about the genus that BOMBi sits within – Amegilla – which also holds Australia’s gorgeous Blue-banded bees.

 “Teddy bear bees are solitary bees.
 Each female builds an individual nest for herself in a small burrow in the soil.
 However, quite a few Teddy bear bees may build nests close together in a sheltered location such as in an eroded creek bank or underneath a house.”

 Want a free colouring-in book of ANiMOZ species?!
 Subscribe below and it gets sent straight to your inbox!

 Dr Anne and Les also answer one of the most important questions for people all over Australia: how can we help save bees?